ivansible/asterisk/roles/ast-soho/README.md

         number: +1-212-123-4567

 Also you can add a few short numbers to the dialplan.
-Please note that calls to quick numbers will be placed through the first gateway account.
+Please note that calls to quick numbers will be placed through the first active gateway account.

 ## Dialplan Notes